harrystech/kontrast/README.md

 ## Prerequisites

-Make sure you have ImageMagick installed.
+1. Install ImageMagick.
 You can do this on OS X via brew with:

 		brew install imagemagick

+2. Make sure you have Firefox or a different Selenium-compatible browser installed.
+By default, Firefox is used.

 ## Installation